mug1wara26/AOC2025/README.md

 # AOC2025 Solutions

 Here are my solutions to [AOC2025](https://adventofcode.com/2025).
-I aim to use a different language every day.
+For each day, I have used a different language.

+1. Uiua
+2. Chez Scheme
+3. C
+4. Rust
+5. Zig
+6. Elixir
+7. Go
+8. OCaml
+9. Java
+10. Python
+11. JavaScript
+12. JLox

 ## Day 1: Uiua